Lectionary Bible Studies and Sermons

 v11.
 Following the Jerusalem Council, Peter visits Antioch and his actions, during his stay at Antioch, bring him into conflict with Paul.
 Paul confronts Peter over his inconsistent behavior and in the strongest of terms tells him, face-to-face, that "he stood condemned before God."

 v12.
 Peter, following the Cornelius incident, Act.10:1-11:18, shared in table fellowship (fellowship meals, and in particular, the Lord's Supper) with the Gentiles.
 By this action he demonstrated that both Jew and Gentile are equally approved before God, by grace through faith, apart from works of the law (Deuteronomic law forbids such contacts with "unclean" Gentiles).
-When the Council's letter arrives, Peter begins to draw back, quietly disassociating himself from the "unclean" Gentiles.
+When a letter from the Jerusalem church arrives, outlining the decisions of the Jerusalem Council concerning the requirements for table-fellowship, Peter begins to draw back, quietly disassociating himself from the "unclean" Gentiles.
 Although most translations say "before the arrival of certain men from James", there is an important variant reading in the Greek which is neuter.
 So, "the certain things", most likely refer to the matters of table fellowship contained in the letter from the Jerusalem council.
 The problem with the council's letter is that it is easily misunderstood.
 Although the regulations only sought to encourage sensitivity on the part of the Gentiles toward the Jews, they could be taken as if supporting ritual cleanliness.
-Peter went on to apply the regulations, obviously trying to keep in with the circumcision party, Jewish believers centered on the Jerusalem church who insisted on the strict observance of Mosaic law.
+Peter went on to apply the regulations, obviously trying to keep in with the circumcision party, a party made up of Jewish believers centered on the Jerusalem church who insisted on the strict observance of Mosaic law.

 v13.
 Peter's actions were inevitably an affront to the gospel of God's free grace and sadly, his behavior led others astray; even Barnabas was swept along with it.
 Paul describes Peter's behavior as "hypocrisy", it was sinful, and Peter had now led others into this sin.

 v14.
 Paul exposes Peter's hypocrisy by showing how his actions do not "square with gospel truth."
 Peter, although a Jew, is no different to a Gentile sinner.
 All have sinned and fallen short of the glory of God; none are righteous, no not one.
 Peter, as with his Gentile brothers and sisters, stands before God only by the grace of God, appropriated through faith in Christ.
 His standing rests on Christ's death and resurrection, not on obedience to Biblical law.
 "How then", says Paul, "can you, a person who believes that none are righteous no not one, pressure Gentiles into Jewish law-obedience?"
-Why must Gentiles adopt the law, when purity before God has nothing to do with obedience?
+Why must Gentiles adopt the law when purity before God has nothing to do with obedience?
 Paul's words are very harsh, and this because Peter's position in the church would serve as a powerful influence on others, and this is exactly what has happened.
-The following passage, v15-21, contains the gist of Paul's theological argument against Peter, although his words now focus, not on Peter, but on the "circumcision group" in Galatia.

 Living in line with the gospel